lexibank/tlopo/out/vol3/chapter11.md

 Particular tree species display considerable: variation in their forms, and this variation reflects the time depth of cultivation and domestication.
 Thus round fruit predominate in Vanuatu, oval fruit in the Solomons.
 Nuts may contain one kernel or two, which may be white or yellow.
 The rhythm of flowering, which can be altered by vigorous pruning, varies so that trees can be harvested at different times.
 C. indicum trees are usually individually owned and in some areas are tended where they have grown naturally in the forest.
 In the Solomons most are planted near villages.
 C. salomonense is usually a cultivated tree.
 Solomon Islanders consider C. indicum to require more light than C. salomonense, and hence more attention has to be paid to clearing other trees around it ([Evans 1999](../references.md#source-Evans1999): 40).
 [Walter & Sam](../references.md#source-WalterandSam2002) ([2002](../references.md#source-WalterandSam2002): 153) report that in Vanuatu spontaneously germinated seedlings or fully ripened fruits are sometimes planted in gardens or villages.

-C. indicum and C. salomonense are especially valued for their oily nuts and there is ev- idence that this was already true in POc times (ch.2, §4).
+C. indicum and C. salomonense are especially valued for their oily nuts and there is evidence that this was already true in POc times (ch.2, §4).
 Canarium nuts are broken open with a stone.
-Along the northeast coast of New Guinea, in the Bismarcks, in Bougainville and in the Solomons, their kernels are eaten raw or smoked, or the smoked nuts are pounded with sago, bananas or a root crop 3 to make an oily pudding (POc &ast;puro-ŋ, ch.12, §4.2) (Paij- mans 1976: 123-124,Peekel1984:281,[Bourke 1996](../references.md#source-Bourke1996),Kwa'ioloa&Burt2001: 102).ATakia speaker once described the pudding to me as 'pork when there is no pig': it is presented to honoured guests.
-[Hviding](../references.md#source-Hviding2005) ([2005](../references.md#source-Hviding2005): 128, 133) says it is 'a very important food, as much now as in the old days' in Marovo, where traditionally the first puddings were presented to spir- its.
+Along the northeast coast of New Guinea, in the Bismarcks, in Bougainville and in the Solomons, their kernels are eaten raw or smoked, or the smoked nuts are pounded with sago, bananas or a root crop[^3] to make an oily pudding (POc &ast;puro-ŋ, ch.12, §4.2) (Paij- mans 1976: 123-124,Peekel1984:281,[Bourke 1996](../references.md#source-Bourke1996),Kwa'ioloa&Burt2001: 102).A Takia speaker once described the pudding to me as 'pork when there is no pig': it is presented to honoured guests.
+[Hviding](../references.md#source-Hviding2005) ([2005](../references.md#source-Hviding2005): 128, 133) says it is 'a very important food, as much now as in the old days' in Marovo, where traditionally the first puddings were presented to spirits.
 Similarly on Small Malaita and Ulawa there were ceremonies associated with the first nuts: on Small Malaita this occurred with the first harvest in early August, on Ulawa when the first smoked nuts are ready.
 In both cases a priest sacrificed nuts and pudding to the ancestors ([Ivens 1927](../references.md#source-Ivens1927): 367-369).
 On Choiseul C. salomonense has been elevated to a high level of spiritual significance manifested in a variety of practices ([McClatchey et al. 2006a](../references.md#source-McClatcheyetal2006a) ).
 The cultural importance of Canarium is seen in the Marovo term buruburu 'Canarium spp. (generic)', which is also used for 'year', the interval between two ripenings of canarium nuts ([Hviding 2005](../references.md#source-Hviding2005): 107).

-Among the Kwara'ae Canarium wood is r,egarded as unsuitable for building, as it be- comes worm-eaten ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 103), but [Powell](../references.md#source-Powell1976) ([1976](../references.md#source-Powell1976)) reports that the Bola use it for canoe hulls and building materials.
+Among the Kwara'ae Canarium wood is r,egarded as unsuitable for building, as it becomes worm-eaten ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 103), but [Powell](../references.md#source-Powell1976) ([1976](../references.md#source-Powell1976)) reports that the Bola use it for canoe hulls and building materials.
 The Kwara'ae use its resin for caulking cracks in canoes.

 C. harveyi is almost identical in appearance to C. salomonense and was earlier thought to be a variety of the latter.
-C. salomonense is dio1~cious, whereas C. harveyi is polygamodioe- cious, presumably as a result of selection ([Evans 1999](../references.md#source-Evans1999): 59).
+C. salomonense is dio1~cious, whereas C. harveyi is polygamodioecious, presumably as a result of selection ([Evans 1999](../references.md#source-Evans1999): 59).
 Both are similar in appearance to C. indicum.[^4] The shell of a C. salomonense nut cracks into two halves when it is hammered, whereas the shell of C. indicum shatters.
 Both are processed and eaten in much the same ways ([Record 1945](../references.md#source-Record1945); [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 104).

 <a id="p-315"></a>